filipjeremic/hackerrank/README.md

 * Email: filipjeremic.dev@gmail.com
 * Discord: Focho#1982

-Thank you for visiting the page!
-I hope you have fun and learn something!
+Thank you for visiting my page!
+I hope you have fun and learn something new!

 # Solution list